ngageoint/hootenanny/README.md

 attempts to provide a useful set of conflation workflows with pre-configured options that capture most conflation requirements.
 However, you may require a new conflation scenario for your purposes (let us know), or you may need to custom modify configuration options for an existing scenario in order to get the best results.

-Also, the availability of new software features to the user interface may lag their initial availability from the CLI by multiple development cycles.
+Also, the availability of new software features to the user interface may lag their initial availability from the command line interface (CLI) by one or more development cycles.
 If you find a conflation feature you wish to use that is mentioned in the CLI documentation but is not present within the UI, let us know.

 # Development
 * [Contributing](https://github.com/ngageoint/hootenanny/blob/master/CONTRIBUTING.md)